Movie projector: Changeover systems

 On some projectors, the operator would be alerted to the time for a change by a bell that operated when the feed reel rotation exceeded a certain speed (the feed reel rotates faster as the film is exhausted), or based on the diameter of the remaining film (Premier Changeover Indicator Pat.
 No. 411992), although many projectors do not have such an auditory system.

 During the initial operation of a changeover, the two projectors use an interconnected electrical control connected to the changeover button so that as soon as the button is pressed, the changeover douser on the outgoing projector is closed in sync with the changeover douser on the incoming projector opening.
 If done properly, a changeover should be virtually unnoticeable to an audience.
 In older theaters, there may be manually operated, sliding covers in front of the projection booth's windows.
 A changeover with this system is often clearly visible as a wipe on the screen.

-Once the changeover has been made, the projectionist unloads the full takeup reel from projector "A," moves the now-empty reel (that used to hold the film just unloaded) from the feed spindle to the takeup spindle, and loads reel #3 of the presentation on projector "A." When reel 2 on projector "B" is finished, the changeover switches the live show from projector "B" back to projector "A," and so on for the rest of the show.
+Once the changeover has been made, the projectionist unloads the full takeup reel from projector A moves the now-empty reel (that used to hold the film just unloaded) from the feed spindle to the takeup spindle, and loads reel #3 of the presentation on projector A. When reel 2 on projector B is finished, the changeover switches the live show from projector B back to projector A, and so on for the rest of the show.

-When the projectionist removes a finished reel from the projector it is "tails out," and needs to be rewound before the next show.
-The projectionist usually uses a separate rewind machine and a spare empty reel, and rewinds the film so it is "head out," ready to project again for the next show.
+When the projectionist removes a finished reel from the projector it is tails out, and needs to be rewound before the next show.
+The projectionist usually uses a separate rewind machine and a spare empty reel and rewinds the film so it is head out, ready to project again for the next show.

-One advantage of this system (at least for the theatre management) was that if a programme was running a few minutes late for any reason, the projectionist would simply omit one (or more) reels of film to recover the time.
+One advantage of this system (at least for the theatre management) was that if a program was running a few minutes late for any reason, the projectionist would simply omit one (or more) reels of film to recover the time.

-In the early years, with no automation, errors were far from unknown: these included starting a movie that had not been rewound, and getting reels confused, so they were projected in the wrong order.
+In the early years, with no automation, errors were far from unknown: these included starting a movie that had not been rewound and getting reels confused, so they were projected in the wrong order.
 Correcting either of these, assuming that someone could tell that the reels were confused, required a complete stop of both projectors, often turning on the house lights, and a delay of a minute or so while the projectionist corrected the error and restarted a projector.
 These highly visible gaffes, which embarrassed the theater operators, were eliminated with the single-reel and digital systems.